UNCG MFA Admission & Assistantships

 You should then upload your writing sample via Submittable: https://mfagreensboro.submittable.com/submit.

-Writing Samples: fiction samples may include one short story, several short stories, or a section of a novel, and must not exceed 30 pages in length using 12 point type, standard fonts ilke Times New Roman, one-inch margins, and double-spacing.
+Writing Samples: fiction samples may include one short story, several short stories, or a section of a novel, and must not exceed 30 pages in length using 12-point type, standard fonts like Times New Roman, one-inch margins, and double-spacing.
 Poets should send no more than 10 pages of poetry.
 Formatting is the same as fiction, except that poems can be single-spaced.
 We encourage you to put your name and page number on all manuscript pages.
 Please do not exceed our page maximums: we remove pages in excess of 30-page maximum before our readers see the material.
-Manuscript submissions should be uploaded no later than application deadline.
+Manuscript submissions should be uploaded no later than the application deadline.